json2d/dotrelay/README.md

 with a "`sys.path` hack" the code for getting the `root_path` would need to be updated since again it's relative to the module's own file path

-so then overtime, as a project matures, this becomes something that needs to be manage.
+so really then, overtime, as a project matures, this hack becomes something that needs to be manage.

 but that can all be avoided with `dotrelay`. no changes need to be made as long as the `.relay` file remains with one of `units` ancestor directories